-N. Other Adjustments
+M. Other Adjustments

 Other special adjustments may be necessary.
 You may need to make an addition for depreciation or amortization.
 You may also need to make an addition if you claimed certain tax credits.
-Call one of the numbers listed on page 1 if any of the following apply.
+Call one of the numbers listed on page 1 of these instructions if any of the following apply:

-- You sold or disposed of property that was held for the production of income and your basis was computed under the Arizona Income Tax Act of 1954, as amended (1978 prior) except depreciable property. - You claimed the environmental technology facility credit. - You claimed the pollution control credit. - You claimed the recycling equipment credit. - You claimed the agricultural pollution control equipment credit - You elected to amortize cost of a childcare facility under Arizona law in effect before 1990.
-You are still deducting amortization or depreciation for that facility on your federal income tax return.
+- You sold or disposed of property that was held for the production of income and your basis was computed under the Arizona Income Tax Act of 1954, as amended (1978 prior) except depreciable property. - You claimed the Environmental Technology Facility Credit. - You claimed the Pollution Control Credit. - You claimed the Recycling Equipment Credit. - You claimed the Agricultural Pollution Control Equipment Credit. - You elected to amortize cost of a childcare facility under Arizona law in effect before 1990, and you are still deducting amortization or depreciation for that facility on your federal income tax return.

-Line 30 - Subtotal
+Line 31 - Subtotal

-Add lines 26, 28, and 29.
+Add lines 26, 28, 29 and 30.
+Enter the total on line 31.